 Discussing more elaborately:

 It is a known fact that non-profit firms usually promote their fundraising campaigns as they have very limited resources.
 Sometimes, they also take initiative to raise awareness about their firms among the audience.
 For such a campaigning, Facebook is a vital platform for them where they have this scope to reach out to a large audience for free.
-To do this you may need to buy Facebook likes.
 But the new algorithm has limited their chances not providing easy accessibility to page Likers.

 So, what’s the way out?
 Check out some of these points for working around this news feed modification.